-- 1 Make a sketch of all base station positions for each floor of the buildings. - 2 Indicate the expected speech coverage, and in case of an IPBS system, also the air sync coverage for each base station on the map. - 3 It is strongly recommended that each IPBS is able to synchronize with at least two other base stations. - 4 Especially verify coverage in difficult areas such as lifts, stair houses and discontinuity in construction. - 5 If weak areas are found, try if re-positioning base stations solves it, otherwise plan an extra base station or consider defining a new sync region, see 8.2 Considerations for Air Synchronization at a Multiple Building Site on page 16. - 6 Select which IPBSs should be assigned the role as air sync Masters.
-The Masters should ideally be centrally located since it will minimize the synchronization hops.
+- 1. Make a sketch of all base station positions for each floor of the buildings. - 2.
+Indicate the expected speech coverage, and in case of an IPBS system, also the air sync coverage for each base station on the map. - 3.
+It is strongly recommended that each IPBS is able to synchronize with at least two other base stations. - 4.
+Especially verify coverage in difficult areas such as lifts, stair houses and discontinuity in construction. - 5.
+If weak areas are found, try if re-positioning base stations solves it, otherwise plan an extra base station or consider defining a new sync region, see 8.2 Considerations for Air Synchronization at a Multiple Building Site, page 15. - 6.
+Select which IPBSs should be assigned the role as air sync Masters.
+The Masters should ideally be centrally located since it will minimize the synchronization hops. - 7.
+A location area is an IPBS or a group of RFPs connected to an IPBL.
+The IPBL with RFPs case is illustrated in Figure 17.
+A one-floor building, seen from above, page 28 and Figure 18.
+A two-floor building, seen from the side, page 28; to minimize roaming between IPBLs, RFPs from same IPBL should be geographically grouped next to each other.